Updated: Jan 19

 ATP Execution and Documentation.

 Defects Fixing and re-Testing (If Needed).

 Acceptance Test Review Checklist

-Testing that is made to validate that the developed system meets the client requirements.
+Testing is made to validate that the developed system meets the client's requirements.

 Phase 1: Entry Criteria (Examples)

 The application code was fully developed and tested by engineering teams (R&D/QA).

 All bugs are fixed and verified (Blockers, Critical, and significant).